 Another great thing about reorganizing your pantry is, it can be easily accomplished with even the smallest of budgets!

-A Peek into Becky’s Pantry!
+A Peek into My Pantry!

-So true, Becky!
 It’s slow, steady progress that leads to healthy changes that last a lifetime!
 And a great way to keep your family on track with your healthy eating goals and budget is to get your pantry whipped into shape!

 Here’s a peek at how we reorganized our pantry so my family and I can easily locate whatever we’re looking for and also maximize the available space we have in our traditional cabinet-style pantry.

-Kelly’s Pantry Make Over:
+My Pantry Make Over:

-Like Becky, we installed a rack system on the inside doors of our pantry to increase our storage capacity.
+We installed a rack system on the inside doors of our pantry to increase our storage capacity.
 We also have several raised shelves that also help to increase our storage capacity by making use of available vertical space.
 And my food storage system of choice is simply repurposed glass jars of all shapes and sizes.
 Although I also have several BPA-free Snapware containers that I really like for storing certain dry goods.

 And, if you’re curious about my favorite real food staples for a well-stocked pantry, then I invite you to check out “Stocking Your Pantry with Real Food Cooking Essentials.”